Nikit-370/Folder-Bomb/README.md

 ```
 Note:
 For Educational Purpose only.
 Don't use it for taking revenge, I dont promote that.
-This is only for fun wiht python.
+This is only for fun with python.
 ```

 In this repo you will find 2 file with .py and .pyw extension.